Shipping Container Storage Safety

 Some flammable materials stored in shipping containers may release vapours that can accumulate in the container, which without proper ventilation, can pose a risk of fire and explosion if exposed to a heat source or flame.
 It’s for this reason that we advise customers who plan to use a BigSteelBox to store equipment that runs on gasoline, such as chain saws, lawn mowers or bobcats, to ensure gas tanks are empty before sealing them inside their container.
 Because containers are nearly air-tight, even small amounts of gasoline from fuel tanks can be a safety risk if they are exposed to high heat or flames.

-For more information on the proper storage of explosive or flammable materials in shipping containers, visit the Worksafe BC website.
+For more information on the proper storage of explosive or flammable materials in shipping containers, visit the Worksafe BC website or call to speak with one of our Storage Consultants today at 1-800-373-1187.